lio-tam/Full-Stack-Open-2023/README.md

-This is my repository for all the exercises I did for part 0 in the course Full-Stack-Open-2023 by University of Helsinki.
+This is my repository for all the exercises I did in the course Full-Stack-Open-2023 by University of Helsinki.